kyma-project/cloud-manager/docs/user/tutorials/01-30-20-aws-vpc-peering.md

 # Create Virtual Private Cloud Peering in Amazon Web Services

 This tutorial explains how to create a Virtual Private Cloud (VPC) peering connection between a remote VPC network and Kyma in Amazon Web Services (AWS).
 Learn how to create a new VPC network, and a virtual machine (VM), and assign required permissions to the provided Kyma account and role in your AWS account.
-If you want to use the existing resources instead of creating new ones, adjust variable names accordingly and skip the steps that create those resources.

 ## Prerequisites <!-- {docsify-ignore} -->